foundersandcoders/old-coursebook/outcomes/week4.md

     - Linter/syntax pre-commit hook
     - another one of your choice. :smile:

-## Environment Variables

-- How to save API keys as environment variables using the env2 module. **[env2-link](https://github.com/dwyl/env2)**
-  - Once the Readme is complete, create a **tutorial** that takes a user through this setup process
-    - use any api which provides secrets for this tutorial

 ## Server Side testing
 - What is server side testing?